YaminiKandi/JavaScript/2 Types & Operators.md

 | ! | Logical Not Equal |

 ##### Syntax:
-Exp1 && Exp2 = true when both expressions evaluates true.
+Exp1 && Exp2 = true when both expressions evaluates true. <br>
 Exp1 || Exp2 = true when only one expression evaluate TRUE.